ojasraundale/gridworld-world-value-iteration/README.md

 4. **Terminal 'gold' state at (0,2)**

-   Figure [P4A](/P4A.png) is the value function and policy identified by the algorithm.
+   The above figure is the value function and policy identified by the algorithm.

    Now the policy doesn't always want to go the GOLD state.
 The states on the left side of GOLD don't care that much if they end up in the GOLD state, but the states on the right prefer going down to the original end state.
 An explanation could be that $\gamma = 0.9$ still causes the original end state to get a higher return for the right states but for the left states, due to more number of steps required, they don't mind the smaller but quicker 5.0 reward.